mityaua/mityaua/README.md

 ✍🏼 Just creating Web Apps with HTML5 / CSS3+, JavaScript ES6+, **VUE 3 (Composition API, TypeScript, Quasar, VUEX, Vue I18n, Vue Router, Vue Test Utils: Jest + Vitest)**, React.
 Some experience in backend building with NodeJS.

-👷🏼‍♂️ I participated in educational projects in different roles - as a Full-stack JS Developer and also as a Team lead.
+👷🏼‍♂️ I participated in group projects in different roles - as a Full-stack JS Developer and also as a Team lead.
 Moreover, I have commercial experience as a Project Manager in Ukrainian digital agency.

 🧠 Currently, I am interested in learning other frameworks/libraries.
 Curious about upgrade courses.